proactionlab/fmroi-docs/docs/roi_creation.md

 - **Outputs:**

-    - **mask:** Binary 3D matrix with the same size as srcvol.<br>
+    - **mask:** Binary 3D matrix with the same size as *srcvol*.<br>

 Contiguousclustering
 --------------------

 Contiguousclustering group contiguous volxels (if their faces touch).
-If minthrs is lower than maxthrs, contiguousclustering consider as input those voxels that have values that are lower than minthrs and bigger than maxthrs.
-Otherwise, if minthrs is bigger than maxthrs, it considers those voxels that have values lower than minthrs and bigger that maxthrs.
+If *minthrs* is lower than *maxthrs*, contiguousclustering consider as input those voxels that have values that are lower than *minthrs* and bigger than *maxthrs*.
+Otherwise, if *minthrs* is bigger than *maxthrs*, it considers those voxels that have values lower than *minthrs* and bigger that *maxthrs*.
 All clusters that have less elements than mincltsz are eliminated.

 - **Syntax:**

-    - *mask = contiguousclustering(data,minthrs,maxthrs,mincltsz)*<br>
+    - *mask = contiguousclustering(data, minthrs, maxthrs, mincltsz)*<br>

 - **Inputs:**